thomaspanf/ethernautnotes/1 Fallback/Fallback.md

 Things that might help:

--How to send ether when interacting with an ABI
+- How to send ether when interacting with an ABI
--How to send ether outside of the ABI
+- How to send ether outside of the ABI
--Converting to and from wei/ether units (see help() command) -Fallback methods
+- Converting to and from wei/ether units (see help() command)
+- Fallback methods

 For part 1, our address needs to claim ownership of the contract.
 There is a fallback function that sets the owner to msg.sender if the conditions are met.